Xjph/CFNScrape/CFNScrape/README.MD

-This basic scraper is offered freely without supprt, license, or warranty.
+This basic scraper is offered freely without support, license, or warranty.

 Use at your own risk.